 20. Visit Niagara Falls

-Niagara Falls in Ontario is beautiful at any given time of the year.
+One of the things Canada is famous for is the Niagara Falls in Ontario.
+It is beautiful at any given time of the year.
 However, during winter, the waterfalls turn into a whole new attraction as it features stunning natural ice formations.
 If you’re visiting between early November until the end of January, make sure you don’t miss the Winter Festival of Lights.
 Here, you will witness over a hundred light displays with trees beautifully illuminated against the gloomy skies.
 If you wish, you can also join thousands of people at the New Year’s Eve celebration in Niagara.
 Enjoy live entertainment and marvel at the spectacular fireworks show before midnight strikes!

 Winter at its finest